nus-cs2103-AY1617S1/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

+* This project is built on top of the base [addressbook-level4 project](https://github.com/se-edu/addressbook-level4) from the NUS CS2103 Course.

 #### Licence : [MIT](LICENSE)